RUGVEDADHIKARI/Vehicle-Detection/README.md

 * **tracker.py**: Contains the Tracker class responsible for tracking detected vehicles.
 * **VDfrontend.py**: Streamlit app that provides the user interface for the system.
 * **Vehicle_Detection.py**: Core script that integrates YOLO and tracking for vehicle detection.

+## Acknowledgements
+* [YOLO v8](https://github.com/ultralytics/ultralytics) by Ultralytics for providing a state-of-the-art object detection model.
+* [Streamlit](https://streamlit.io/) for offering a simple and intuitive framework to create web apps.